Marriage Counseling For Infidelity: Couples Therapy & Mental Health

 • Insecure attachment style

 Infidelity itself is rarely the whole story, rather it is a symptom of an underlying issue.
-Addressing these challenges and rebuilding trust takes time, but therapy can help.
+Addressing these challenges and rebuilding trust takes time, but counseling and therapy can help.
 Couples counseling, and infidelity counseling in particular, can help partners come together to rebuild a healthy relationship.
 Marriage and family psychology suggests that a trained therapist can aid in affair recovery and promote healing by helping both partners work through the intense emotions they may be experiencing and develop new trust in each other.

 Getty